-PHYTEC provides a variety of hardware and software documentation for all of our products.
+PHYTEC provides a variety of hardware and software documentation for all of its products.
 This includes any or all of the following:

-- QS Guide: A short guide on how to set up and boot a phyCORE board along with brief information on building a BSP, the device tree, and accessing peripherals. - Hardware Manual: A detailed description of the System on Module and accompanying carrierboard. - Yocto Guide: A comprehensive guide for the Yocto version the phyCORE uses.
+- QS Guide: A short guide on how to set up and boot a phyCORE based board. - Hardware Manual: A detailed description of the System-on-Module and accompanying carrierboard. - Yocto Guide: A comprehensive guide for the Yocto version the phyCORE uses.
 This guide contains an overview of Yocto; introducing, installing, and customizing the PHYTEC BSP; how to work with programs like Poky and Bitbake; and much more. - BSP Manual: A manual specific to the BSP version of the phyCORE.
 Information such as how to build the BSP, booting, updating software, device tree, and accessing peripherals can be found here. - Development Environment Guide: This guide shows how to work with the Virtual Machine (VM) Host PHYTEC has developed and prepared to run various Development Environments.
 There are detailed step-by-step instructions for Eclipse and Qt Creator, which are included in the VM.
 There are instructions for running demo projects for these programs on a phyCORE product as well.
 Information on how to build a Linux host PC yourself is also a part of this guide. - Pin Muxing Table: phyCORE SOMs have an accompanying pin table (in Excel format).
 This table will show the complete default signal path, from the processor to the carrier board.
 The default device tree muxing option will also be included.
 This gives a developer all the information needed in one location to make muxing changes and design options when developing a specialized carrier board or adapting a PHYTEC phyCORE SOM to an application.